Chilean fans storm media centre at Maracana

 "A group of individuals without tickets violently forced entry into the stadium, breaking fences and overrunning security," world soccer's governing body FIFA said.

 "They were contained by the security and did not make it to the seats.
-The situation was brought under control quickly and at least 85 intruders were detained according to the military police of Rio de Janeiro.
+The situation was brought under control quickly and at least 85 intruders were detained according to the military policy of Rio.

 "The organisers of the FIFA World Cup condemn these acts of violence and we will communicate further information and measures to be taken in due course."